dask/dask/docs/source/institutional-faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No, you will need to make modifications,
-but these modifications are usually relatively small.
+but these modifications are usually small.

-Certainly the vast majority of lines of business logic within your institution
+The vast majority of lines of business logic within your institution
 will not have to change, assuming that they are in Python and use tooling like
 Numpy, Pandas and Scikit-Learn.